Skip to main content

 Jessica Thomas - Biographical Information

-Jessica Thomas is enjoying her second year at Hopewell Middle School in Fulton County.
+Jessica Thomas is enjoying her third year at Hopewell Middle School in Fulton County.
 She holds a bachelor's degree in music education and a master's degree in instrumental conducting from Georgia Southern University.
 Her bands have consistently earned superior ratings at GMEA evaluations, and her students have participated in GMEA District, All State, and numerous other honor bands and music festivals.
 She has presented at The Midwest Clinic and Georgia Music Educators’ Association Conference and performs with the Cobb Wind Symphony.
 When not teaching, she adventures with her partner, Matt, her son, Ollie, and her dogs Buddy and Athena.

 Back